simdjson/simdjson/doc/basics.md

 Examples
 --------

 Some users like to have example.
-The following illustrates how to process specific JSON inputs.
+The following code samples illustrate how to process specific JSON inputs.
 For simplicity, we do not include full error support: this code would throw exceptions on error.